Brookdancer was one of a group of foals that

 "Afraid I'll make a mistake.
 I don't know how to play."

-her head again and Thunderhoof rejoined the others in their game.
+head again and Thunderhoof rejoined the others in their game.

 Soon the other foals no longer even asked her if she would